This documentation is a work in progress.

 - Players buy items which enhance (or hinder) a gladiator’s chance to win.

-- For example, increase attack or decrease defense.
+- For example, an item might increase attack or decrease defense.

-- Players that bet correctly share in their pro-rata share of the entire pot (minus gladiator winnings).
+- Players that bet on the winning gladiator share in their pro-rata share of the entire pot (minus gladiator winnings).

 - Gladiators win 5% of the betting pool (not including incentives).